-- During the three months ended September 30, 2012 and 2011, the Company had four service arrangements with the Center for Molecular Biotechnology of Fraunhofer USA, Inc. ("FhCMB") for research and development.
-The Company previously disclosed that FhCMB was a related party since its former Chief Scientific Officer was an employee and an executive of FhCMB. - In 2003, the Company entered into a Technology Transfer Agreement ("TTA") which requires FhCMB to provide the Company with research and development services related to the commercialization of the Technology and allows FhCMB to apply the Technology to the development and production of certain vaccines for use in developing countries as defined in the agreement.
-The most recent amendment to the TTA requires: 1) the Company to make payments to FhCMB of \$2,000,000 per year for five years, aggregating \$10,000,000, for such services beginning in November 2009; and 2) FhCMB to expend at least equal amounts during the same timeframe for research and development services related to the commercialization of the Technology.
+- During the three and six months ended December 31, 2012, the Company had four service arrangements with FhCMB for research and development.
+The Company previously disclosed that FhCMB was a related party since its former Chief Scientific Officer was an employee and an executive of FhCMB. - A) In 2003, the Company entered into the TTA which requires FhCMB to provide the Company with research and development services related to the commercialization of the Technology and allows FhCMB to apply the Technology to the development and production of certain vaccines for use in developing countries as defined in the agreement.
+The most recent amendment to the TTA requires: 1) the Company to make non-refundable payments to FhCMB aggregating \$10,000,000, in installments of \$2,000,000 per year over a five year period commencing in November 2009; and 2) FhCMB to expend at least equal amounts during the same timeframe for research and development services related to the commercialization of the Technology.
 Additionally, under the terms of the TTA and for a period of 15 years: 1) the Company shall pay FhCMB a defined percentage (per the agreement) of all receipts derived by the Company from sales of products produced utilizing the Technology and a defined percentage (per the agreement) of all receipts derived by the Company from licensing the Technology to third parties with an overall minimum annual payment of \$200,000 commencing on December 31, 2010 and 2) FhCMB shall pay the Company a defined percentage (per the agreement) of all receipts from sales, licensing, or commercialization of the Technology in developing countries as defined in the agreement.
 All new intellectual property invented by FhCMB during the period of the TTA is owned by and is required to be transferred to iBio.
-The expense for the three months ended September 30, 2012 and 2011 was approximately \$550,000 and \$626,000, respectively.
-The Company is charged interest by FhCMB on certain outstanding balances at prime plus 2 percent.
-Interest expense for the three months ended September 30, 2012 and 2011 was approximately \$15,000 and \$10,000, respectively. - B) In December 2010, the Company and FhCMB entered into a \$1,660,000 research services agreement to evaluate gene expression and protein production, focused on a series of product candidates, using the iBioLaunch platform.
-Work on this project has terminated.
-The expenses for the three months ended September 30, 2012 and 2011 were \$0 and approximately \$264,000, respectively. - C) In March 2011, the Company and FhCMB entered into a \$432,000 research services agreement for the evaluation of the mechanism of immune-potentiating activity of lichenase ("LicKM"), which is a thermostable bacterial enzyme used as a carrier molecule for vaccine antigens.
-The value of LicKM is as an immunomodulator.
-FhCMB completed its research obligations for this project.
-The expenses for the three months ended September 30, 2012 and 2011 were \$0 and \$211,000 respectively.
+The Company and FhCMB are currently engaged in discussions to conclude a further amendment of the TTA.
+Among other things, the anticipated amendment is expected to have the effect of focusing future FhCMB research activities on designated product specific work that is mutually agreed by the parties.
+In making this transition in research focus, the Company will capitalize on the prior research activities that broadly advanced the technology to a stage of development that now enables product specific applications to be further advanced.
+Pending completion of such amendment, FhCMB and the Company have agreed to reduce current work efforts which will have a corresponding effect of temporarily lowering the research and development expenses being incurred by the Company The expense for the three months ended December 31, 2012 and 2011 was approximately \$550,000 and \$474,000, respectively.
+The expense for the six months ended December 31, 2012 and 2011 was approximately \$1,100,000 in each period.
+The Company is charged interest by FhCMB on certain outstanding balances at prime plus 2%.
+Interest expense for the three months ended December 31, 2012 and 2011 was approximately \$17,000 and \$16,000, respectively.
+Interest expense for the six months ended December 31, 2012 and 2011 was approximately \$32,000 and \$26,000, respectively.
+Amounts due to FhCMB respectively accounted for approximately 89% and 87% of the Company's accounts payable at December 31, 2012 and June 30, 2012.
+Additionally, amounts due to FhCMB respectively accounted for approximately 39% and 43% of the Company's accrued expenses at December 31, 2012 and June 30, 2012, respectively.